 It may be a bit provoking but the gross of the modern world would do well to say good bye to the thought that everything at all costs can be foreseen and controlled.
 We have to learn the fact that there’s no comprehensive coverage for life.

-There is always something we can learn out of a crisis; and I hope this will be at least (as we know humans tend to forget quickly) that we all learn to become a bit humbler, appreciating every single day we have, in “security” of our own thoughts, because those can be here for us for free, even if everything else around us is uncertain, day by day, they can keep us going, positive and confident and with this, our actions can it too.
+But there is always something we can learn out of a crisis; and I hope this will be at least (as we know humans tend to forget quickly) that we all learn to become a bit humbler, appreciating every single day we have, in “security” of our own thoughts, because those can be here for us for free, even if everything else around us is uncertain, day by day, they can keep us going, positive and confident and with this, our actions can it too, despite uncertainty.